 Philadelphia Child Support Lawyers at Freedman & Lorry, P.C.
 Provide Counsel and Representation to Divorcing Parents

-If you or someone you know is considering divorce where children are involved, call the Philadelphia child support lawyers at Freedman & Lorry, P.C. at 888-999-1962, or contact us online to schedule a consultation today.
+If you or someone you know is considering divorce where children are involved, call the Philadelphia child support lawyers at Freedman & Lorry, P.C. at 888-999-1962, or contact us online to schedule a free consultation today.
 Our offices are conveniently located in Philadelphia, New Jersey, and North Carolina.